synic/whyvim/README.md

     editors are in at all times.
 3.  *Visual Mode*: For selecting text - kind of like selecting text in a regular editor.
+4. Demo changing modes, talk about how `ESC` is the default but that you can change it to whatever you want, like `fd`, so that you don't have to leave the home row for something you do so often.

 Why modes?
 The benefit of separating `normal` mode from `insert` mode is that in `normal` mode, you can use regular keys to input commands, avoiding